 Parallax effect is an extremely popular design feature that is commonly used on WordPress websites.
 This special effect has featured in the gaming world for years but has more recently crossed over into web design.
 And so far this major trend doesn’t seem to be going anywhere, if anything it is being more widely used than ever.
 So what is parallax effect and why should you consider using it on your WordPress website?

 In this article, we will consider what a parallax effect is and the benefits it can bring to your site and business.
-We will then discuss how to quickly and easily add a parallax effect to any WordPress website, page, or post, with the free plugin Parallax Scroll.
+We will then discuss how to quickly and easily add a parallax effect to any WordPress website, page, or post, with a theme or a plugin.

 What Is Parallax Effect?